Endowed Full Professor

 Dissertation Title: Smart three-phase power converter for more electric powertrains.

-Currently working at the Center for Distributed Energy (CDE) at Georgia Institute of Technology (Atlanta, GA) as a Research Faculty.
+Currently working for the Center for Distributed Energy (CDE) at Georgia Institute of Technology (Atlanta, GA) as a Research Faculty.

 Joseph Benzaquen was born in Caracas, Venezuela.
 He received the B.Sc. and M.Sc. degrees in electrical engineering from the Universidad Simón Bolívar.
 Dr. Benzaquen received his Ph.D. degree in Electrical Engineering from Kansas State University in 2020.
 His research interests include power electronics for more electric powertrains, electric vehicles, grid-tied applications, and electric drives.